 Kahi Loa is one of the ancient Hawaiian systems of bodywork that falls under the general category of Lomi Lomi.
 Its unique features are:

-- It uses no oil
+- uses no oil,

-- The recipient may be fully clothed
+- the recipient may be fully clothed.

-- It can be done in any position
+- can be done in any position.

 The Hawaiian Kupua (healers) prefer this system because of its simplicity and its ease of application.
 Serge Kahili King – the author of “Urban Shaman” teaches this particular form.
 He has learned it from the Kahili family in Kauai Island and developed it further using his own experience.

-the practitioner and the recipient.
-Like all Hawaiian healing systems, its purpose is to promote the free and abundant flow of life energy.
+“Kahi” means “oneness, fire, and light pressure”.
+Kahi Loa (Great Kahi) is a form of healing that involves the mind, the body, and the energy of both the practitioner and the recipient.
+Like all Hawaiian healing systems, its purpose is to promote the free and abundant flow of life energy through the body.